Pages

 by Mahir Khalifa-zadeh

-Mount Sabalan (Azerbaijani Turkish: Savalan) where as per the tradition Zoroaster communed with God,
+Mount Sabalan (Azerbaijani Turkish: Savalan), where as per the tradition, Zoroaster communed with God,

 Ardabil county, Azerbaijan, Iran